Unlocked Smartphones: Policies By Network, How To Unlock & Where To Buy

 For more information, you can follow our step-by-step guides on unlocking an iPhone and unlocking a Samsung Galaxy smartphone.
 If you have a different Android smartphone, you can still follow most of the instructions in our Samsung Galaxy article (the menus will look a bit different on your phone but the instructions for unlocking will be exactly the same).

 If you’re looking to buy a new unlocked iPhone, the best place to buy it is generally John Lewis.
 They provide permanently unlocked at the same price as Apple with an added two-year guarantee at no extra charge.
 Unshackled is another online retailer that sells permanently unlocked iPhones, with the option for you to spread the cost out over 24 months.

 You can also buy a new unlocked iPhone from giffgaff or Three on Pay As You Go.
 Both giffgaff and Three provide the iPhone permanently unlocked, so you’re able to use it on any mobile network.
 There’s no obligation to actually use the iPhone on giffgaff or on Three, but you’ll normally need to get a SIM card from them at the same time as when you order (this may have a £10 minimum top-up requirement).

-The following table compares how much you’d pay for an unlocked iPhone at the Apple Store, giffgaff, Three and John Lewis:
+The following table compares how much you’d pay for an unlocked iPhone at the Apple Store, giffgaff, Three, John Lewis and Unshackled: